-The median hourly wage of barbers, hairdressers, and cosmetologists was $10.82 in May 2010.
+In May 2012, the median hourly wage for barbers, hairdressers, and cosmetologists was $10.95.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.

 Many barbers, hairdressers, and cosmetologists work part time.
 However, some self-employed workers have long hours.
 Work schedules often include evenings and weekends―the times when beauty salons and barbershops are busiest.
 Those who are self-employed usually determine their own schedules.

 Barbers, hairdressers, and cosmetologists held about 663,300 jobs in 2012.
 Nearly half were self-employed.

 Employment in the detailed occupations that make up barbers, hairdressers, and cosmetologists was distributed as follows:

 Barbers, hairdressers, and cosmetologists work mostly in a barbershop or salon, although some work in a spa, hotel, or resort.
 Some lease booth space in other people’s salons.
 Some manage salons or open their own after several years of experience.

 Barbers, hairdressers, and cosmetologists usually work in pleasant surroundings with good lighting.
 Physical stamina is important, because they are on their feet for most of their shift.
 Prolonged exposure to some chemicals may cause irritation, so they might wear protective clothing, such as disposable gloves or aprons.